cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Who else?"
 William shot back.
 "She gains everything if Edward's will is missing.
 And let's not ignore her prior... association with Lieutenant Cartwright.
 Who's to say Edward didn't discover something and decide to change his will?"

+"And Lieutenant Cartwright," Holmes interjected smoothly, "his interest in the study—what did you make of it?"

+William's sneer deepened.
+"Oh, that's rich.
+You should ask Katherine about their 'interest' in each other.
+Before Edward, they were quite... close."
+His voice dripped with contempt.
+"Edward received some enlightening letters about their past.
+Destroyed him, really.
+But then again, Katherine always did have a talent for destroying things."

+"These letters," Holmes pressed.
+"You seem well-informed of their contents."

+William's laugh was harsh.
+"The servants talk, Mr. Holmes.
+And walls have ears.
+Edward's discovery of their... history... well, let's just say it cast doubt on more than Katherine's character."

 Holmes's expression remained neutral.
 "An interesting theory, Mr. Blackwood, but one that demands evidence before it can be entertained.
 Tell me, where were you on the night the chest disappeared?"

 William stiffened slightly, his scowl deepening.
 "In my quarters, alone.
 I heard nothing, saw nothing.
 And frankly, I'm not obligated to account for myself."